greatexpectationslabs/put-data-pipeline-under-test-with-pytest-and-great-expectations/README.md

 The example in this repo defines a trivial data pipeline [super_pipeline.py](super_pipeline.py) that expects a CSV file as its input and produces a CSV file as its output.

-Instead of implementing test cases in Python, we define them in a JSON file: [expectation](expectation_configs/expectation_config_1.json):
+Instead of implementing test cases in Python, we define them in a [JSON file](test/expectation_configs/expectation_config_1.json):

 ```
 {